-Shared Equity Homeownership: 10 A self-sustaining model that takes a one-time public investment to make a home affordable for a lower-income family and then restricts the home's sale price each time it is sold to keep it affordable for subsequent low-income families who
+Shared Equity Homeownership: A self-sustaining model that takes a one-time public investment to make a home affordable for a lower-income family and then restricts the home's sale price each time it is sold to keep it affordable for subsequent low-income families who purchase the home.
+The model balances wealth building for families who would otherwise be unable to afford owning a home with preserving the community's investment.

-7 "Faith-based Development Initiative."
+&lt;sup>7 "Faith-based Development Initiative."
 Enterprise.

-8 LIHTC One Pager.
+&lt;sup>8 LIHTC One Pager.
 October 2019.

-9 Loudoun County Homeownership Loan Programs
+&lt;sup>9 Loudoun County Homeownership Loan Programs

-10 "Shared Equity Homeownership."
+&lt;sup>10 "Shared Equity Homeownership."
 Grounded Solutions Network.